Car Repossession Rights in Georgia

 The Repossession Process in Georgia

 Georgia’s repossession process is regulated to protect both lenders and borrowers.
+Creditors’ actions during the repossession process must comply with Georgia law, including specific procedures and legal limits.
 Being familiar with these guidelines can help you understand what to expect if repossession becomes imminent.
+A repossession company may be hired by the lender to carry out the repossession, and must follow legal guidelines.

 Notice Requirements